 Yes.
 Most of what has been said in this article also applies to Clergy receiving stipend.
 Charity workers are also acceptable, not just PhD students!

 Why do most banks decline applications for a stipend mortgage?

 Banks and building societies want to be confident somebody they lend money to will be able to afford the repayment over the entire term of the mortgage.
-Given that mortgages usually span many decades, and stipend is only paid for a few years, this makes them nervous.
+Given that mortgages usually span many decades and stipend is only paid for a few years, this can make them nervous.
 For the same reason they are very cautious when lending to people on fixed term contracts as the income isn’t guaranteed for the term of the mortgage.

 “But somebody with a full time job isn’t guaranteed to have an income for the term of a mortgage” I hear you cry.
 And you’re right.
 They could lose their job for a whole load of reasons.
 And there’s no guarantee they’ll find a new one.